ana-nova/web-challenges/README.md

 ---

-### Day 4: MonogDB: Read & self-directed learning
+### Day 4: MongoDB: Read & self-directed learning

 - Understood how to write a Mongoose schema to define the structure of documents
 - Connected a local database to the application using Mongoose
+- CRUD: Create, Read, Update, Delete
   - Read data from the database using Mongoose models
 - Engaged in self-directed learning for deeper understanding

 **Files:**

 - `backend-read/products`

+---

+### Day 5: Mongo DB: CRUD Operations

+- Built a Create REST API route to create new data to the database
+- Learned about the Update and Delete
+- Implemented UPDATE and DELETE API routes for full CRUD functionality

+**Files:**

+- `backend-create/products`
+- `backend-update-and-delete/products`

 ---